 - Call a professional – Severe, debilitating pain can be caused by a bulging disc.
 It may be best to allow your physician to do a physical exam and/or an MRI or CT scan to confirm the problem and suggest further treatment options, such as physical therapy or injections.

 Make an informed decision

 In some cases, you may not find relief by waiting for the pain to subside, nor through other conservative forms of treatment.
-Another option is to contact one of our orthopedic specialists at Laser Spine Institute.
+Another option is to contact Laser Spine Institute.
 Our effective outpatient procedures use advanced, minimally invasive techniques and have helped tens of thousands of people find relief from neck and back pain.